 Final test fit with cover installed.

-I installed the original carpet padding and cut two slots (Blue arrows) in the carpet to allow it to fold around the dead pedal box.
+I cut two slots (green arrows photographs below) in the carpet to allow it to fold around the dead pedal box.
 This is the reason the box was installed with the opening against the side panel.
 By installing the bottom of the box towards the brake pedal the cut carpet is supported, providing for a cleaner more finished look.

 Dead Pedal Project Complete.
 When finished this should look as if it belongs there.